chef/chef-web-docs/chef_master/source/resource_powershell_package_source.rst

 The powershell_package_source resource has the following actions:

-``register``
+``:register``
    Default.
 Registers and updates the PowerShell package source.

-``unregister``
+``:unregister``
    Unregisters the PowerShell package source.

 ``:nothing``
+   .. tag resources_common_actions_nothing

-   Define this resource block to do nothing until notified by another resource to take action.
-When this resource is notified, this resource block is either run immediately or it is queued up to be run at the end of the Chef Client run.
+   This resource block does not act unless notified by another resource to take action.
+Once notified, this resource block either runs immediately or is queued up to run at the end of the Chef Client run.

+   .. end_tag

 Properties
 =====================================================